rszrama/docjson/README.md

 DocJSON is of course a language independant format, and you should be able to develop DocJSON services in any decent server-side framework, such as Rails, Django or Node.

 The example service used above is developed using Django REST framework.
-You can take a look at the server implementation here [TODO]
+The source code for the example API [is available on GitHub][server-example].

 ## Why you should be excited